tenstorrent/tt-studio/README.md

 ```
 ##### Automatic Tenstorrent Hardware Detection

-If a Tenstorrent device (`/dev/tenstorrent`) is detected, the script will prompt you to enable mount the Tenstorrent device, even if the script is run without the `--tt-hardware` flag.
-This allows you to easily opt in to use the hardware during setup without needing to restart or rerun the script, ensuring a seamless experience.
+If a Tenstorrent device (`/dev/tenstorrent`) is detected, the script will prompt you to enable mount the Tenstorrent device.

 ---